acidoth/Participants/README.md

-Now you may be able to use wso2greg participants.
+Now you can to use wso2greg participants.

+Python: Contains Python modules needed to run the performance test.

+Guidelines to use the component :

+1. Open constants.py and add with ip address of running machine.

+2. Start participant using Main.py

+Now you can use python participant.